datayana/datayana.github.io/pages/study/buddhism/matika_acceptance_view.md

 ### Notes

-Pointed out in [B. Bodhi, SN, note 198, p 781] as another sutta criticizing the "five grounds for the acceptance of a thesis".
+Another sutta criticizing the "five grounds for the acceptance of a thesis".

 In this sutta, the investigation deals with **how a Bhikkhu can declare** [] - 'Detroyed is birth, the holy life has been lived, what had to be done has been done, there is no more for this state of being'.